Kitarna/DotNetEasyCache/README.md

 **Add to appsettings.json**
 In your appsettings.json you'll need to include the following entry to utilize DotNetEasyCache:

+You can use "Memory", "Redis", or "Sql" as the `CacheHandler` value.

 ```
 "EasyCache": {
     "CacheHandler": "Memory",